DHHR reports more than 2.67 million Covid-19 tests have been completed

 West Virginians may pre-register for their Covid-19 vaccination at vaccinate.wv.gov.
-The Covid-19 dashboard at www.coronavirus.wv.gov shows the total number of vaccines administered.
-See the vaccine summary tab for more detailed information.
+The Covid-19 dashboard located at www.coronavirus.wv.gov shows the total number of vaccines administered.
+Please see the vaccine summary tab for more detailed information.

-Free pop-up Covid-19 testing is available today in Greenbrier County and on Monday, April 26, in Barbour, Berkeley, Jefferson, Lincoln, Logan, Marshall, Mineral, Monongalia, Morgan, Pendleton, Preston and Wayne counties:
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Jefferson, Lincoln, Logan, Marshall, Mineral, Monongalia, Morgan, Ohio, Pendleton, Preston, Putnam, and Wayne counties.

 Barbour County